2023 Toronto mayoral by-election

-The 2023 Toronto mayoral by-election is to be held to elect the mayor of Toronto to serve the remainder of the 2022–2026 city council term following the resignation of Mayor John Tory.
-Pending confirmation by council, the by-election has been tentatively scheduled by the city clerk for Monday, June 26, 2023.
+The 2023 Toronto mayoral by-election was held on Monday, June 26, 2023, to elect the 66th mayor of Toronto to serve the remainder of the 2022–2026 city council term following the resignation of Mayor John Tory.
+The election was won by Olivia Chow, a former city councillor and member of Parliament (MP).
+She defeated former deputy mayor Ana Bailão, former police chief Mark Saunders, and 99 other candidates.
+Chow assumed office on July 12, 2023.

-On February 10, 2023, Mayor Tory announced his intention to step down.
-On February 15, 2023, Tory submitted the formal letter of resignation of office to the city clerk, to be effective February 17, 2023, at 5p.m.
-EST. Once the office of mayor becomes vacant, Toronto City Council is required to arrange for a by-election, with the deputy mayor assuming limited mayoral powers granted by council until a permanent successor is elected.
+On February 10, 2023, Mayor Tory announced his intention to resign following the admission of an affair with a staffer; he left office on February 17, 2023.
+The deputy mayor, Jennifer McKelvie, assumed certain mayoral powers and was the highest ranking official in the city until a permanent successor was elected.
+The nomination period for candidates opened on April 3, 2023, closing on May 12, with 102 registered candidates.

 Background

+Resignation of John Tory and subsequent vacancy

 Tory was first elected in the 2014 mayoral election, and was re-elected in 2018 and 2022.
 On February 10, 2023, the Toronto Star sent a series of questions to the mayor regarding a relationship he had with a female staffer in his office during the COVID-19 pandemic.
 Tory confirmed the allegations, admitting to making a "serious error in judgement".
 Later in the day, Tory announced his intention to resign as mayor of Toronto.
-Following the passage of the budget on February 15, Tory confirmed that he would officially resign on February 17.
-Deputy Mayor Jennifer McKelvie will perform the duties of the mayor's office until a permanent successor is elected.

 Allies of Tory including city councillors Jon Burnside, Frances Nunziata and Gary Crawford had urged him to stay as mayor, and not resign the post.
 Premier Doug Ford and the Toronto Police Association also encouraged him not to resign.

+Following the passage of the budget on February 15, Tory submitted a letter of resignation to the city clerk, to be effective February 17, 2023, at 5 p.m.
+During the vacancy, Deputy Mayor Jennifer McKelvie performed the duties of the mayor's office until a permanent successor was elected.

+Polling during the election campaign suggested that Tory would win the election if he was a candidate.
+Despite stating that he would not endorse a candidate, Tory subsequently endorsed former deputy mayor Ana Bailão.